If you’re building a website for the first time, you have likely come across the term Shared Web Hosting.

 If you are just starting out, shared hosting is the best choice.
 It’s affordable, beginner-friendly, and doesn’t require any technical skills.

-But as your website grows, you may want to shift to a better plan for speed, security, and more control.
+However, as your website grows, you may want to upgrade to a more advanced plan that offers better speed, security, and increased control.

 Before choosing a plan, make sure to: